larry bilotta

 You won't see improvement in your relationship until you get your own emotions under control and free yourself from fear.

-What happens after midlife crisis?
+what happens after midlife crisis

 By now, you might be wondering what happens when the fog lifts and your spouse or partner comes out of the crisis?